xuri/excelize-doc/en/utils.md

 func (f *File) UpdateLinkedValue() error
 ```

 UpdateLinkedValue fix linked values within a spreadsheet are not updating in Office Excel 2007 and 2010.
-This function will be remove value tag when met a cell have a linked value.
-Reference [https://social.technet.microsoft.com/Forums/office/en-US/e16bae1f-6a2c-4325-8013-e989a3479066/excel-2010-linked-cells-not-updating](https://social.technet.microsoft.com/Forums/office/en-US/e16bae1f-6a2c-4325-8013-e989a3479066/excel-2010-linked-cells-not-updating) Notice: after open XLSX file Excel will be update linked value and generate new value and will prompt save file or not.
+This function will remove the value tag when met a cell have a linked value.
+Reference [https://social.technet.microsoft.com/Forums/office/en-US/e16bae1f-6a2c-4325-8013-e989a3479066/excel-2010-linked-cells-not-updating](https://social.technet.microsoft.com/Forums/office/en-US/e16bae1f-6a2c-4325-8013-e989a3479066/excel-2010-linked-cells-not-updating) Notice: after open the spreadsheet file Excel will be updating the linked value and generate a new value and will prompt the save file or not.

 The effect of clearing the cell cache on the workbook appears as a modification to the `<v>` tag, for example, the cell cache before clearing: